-(national highway 42 Susami-Kushimoto Road)
+(National Highway 42 Susami-Kushimoto Road)

-A tsunami resulting from a Nankai Trough earthquake is expected to inundate about 60% of the sections of Route 42.
-The construction of the Susami-Kushimoto Road eliminates a missing link and secure routes for emergency transportation to avoid tsunami-inundated areas
+A tsunami from a Nankai Trough earthquake is expected to inundate approximately 60% of the parallel section of National highway 42.
+The construction of the Susami-Kushimoto road will eliminate the missing link and secure an emergency transportation route that avoids the expected tsunami inundation area.